 A Royal Residence

-Since Queen Victoria’s reign the castle has passed to each Royal successor, and is now the traditional holiday home for Queen Elizabeth II and members of the Royal Family.
-The Royal Family today takes a deep interest in the running and care of Balmoral Castle and grounds, and each generation has made improvements to the estate.
+Since Queen Victoria’s reign, the castle has passed to each Royal successor.
+Hence it is now the traditional holiday home for Queen Elizabeth II and the other members of the Royal Family.
+Today the Royal Family takes a deep interest in the care and upkeep of Balmoral Castle and grounds so much so that each generation made improvements to the estate.
 The Royal Family is in residence at Balmoral Castle during August, September, and October, at which times the estate is closed to the public.
 In Late October, November, and December, however, visitors can explore Balmoral by joining one of the winter guided tours.

 Tour Balmoral Castle